yurippo/yurippo/README.md

 - 👋 Hi, I’m @yurippo
+- 🤓 Student @ Alura+FIAP University one of the most important technology ecosystems, schools in LATAM
 - 👀 Interested in Python and The DevOps Movement a combination of cultural philosophies, practices, and tools that increase an organization's ability to deliver     applications and services at high velocity: evolving and improving products at a faster pace than organizations using traditional software development and infrastructure administration processes
-- 🤓 Studying @ Alura+FIAP University
 - 🌱 Currently learning more about Python 3, Python Web with Django, Flask and The DevOps Technologies,Practices and Tools
 - 💞️ Looking to collaborate on Python, DevOps Projects
 - 📫 How to reach me https://linktr.ee/yurippo or email: yuri@yurippo.com